macumbista/benjolin/README.txt

 —https://puredata.info/downloads/pure-data

 —MMB library by Mike Moser-Booth
-—A copy of this has been provided in the Pd Benjolin ZIP —https://puredata.info/downloads/mmb
+—A copy of this has been provided in the Pd Benjolin Git —https://puredata.info/downloads/mmb

 Use Deken (Help --> Find Externals) to install: